xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 EVPN services are not supported with this profile.

-Note: in an IGP domain, only the router's loopbacks need to be bound to labels.
+Note1: in an IGP domain, only the router's loopbacks need to be bound to labels.
 It's a best practise to use filters to reduce the IGP to MPLS relationship.
+{: .notice--info}

+Note2: This profiles is not applicable for J2 based systems.
 {: .notice--info}

 _External documentation_: